-Strawberry rhubarb pie with a crunchy and delicious almond streusel or crumble, the perfect pie recipe to celebrate spring.
+Rhubarb crumble tart with strawberries and almond streusel, the perfect recipe to celebrate spring.

-Rhubarb is for me one of the best seasonal produce there is and every spring I try to make the most of it.
-Either something sweet like this Strawberry Rhubarb Pie with Almond Streusel or something savory like the Chicken with Rhubarb Sauce or lots of preserves like the Tangy and Aromatic Rhubarb Strawberry Jam or the rhubarb butter I’ve just made today.
+Rhubarb is, for me, one of the best seasonal produce there is, and every spring, I try to make the most of it.
+Either something sweet like this recipe, something savory like the Rhubarb Chicken, or lots of preserves like the Canned Rhubarb I’ve just made today.

 Picking and cleaning rhubarb